 So what does it smell like?
 It is classified as a light, elegant aldehydic citrusy floral fragrance for women.
 Sophisticated, modern aldehydic blend with lily of the valley, reseda, Chinese gardenia, jasmine and Bulgarian roses layered over musk oakmoss and ambergris.

-• Top notes: aldehydes, bergamot, green leaves, calyx note, lily of the valley, reseda
+• Top notes: aldehydes, Calabrian bergamot, green leaves, calyx note, Dutch lily of the valley, reseda

-• Middle notes: oregano, rosemary, tuberose, Chinese gardenia, orris root, jasmine absolute, hyacinth, ylang-ylang, lily-of-the-valley, geranium, Bulgarian rose, may rose absolute, and narcissus
+• Middle notes: oregano, Spanish rosemary, tuberose, Chinese gardenia, Florentine orris root, Grasse jasmine absolute, Dutch hyacinth, Comoros ylang-ylang, Alpine lily-of-the-valley, Bourbon geranium, Bulgarian rose, Grasse may rose absolute, and French narcissus

-• Base notes: ambergris, sandalwood, musk, benzoin, oakmoss and vetiver
+• Base notes: ambergris, Mysore sandalwood, Tonkin musk, Siamese benzoin, Yugoslavian oakmoss and Haitian vetiver

 Bottles: